 We have links with several research centres, including the Royal Marsden, Guy’s and St Thomas’ Hospital, University College Hospital and the University of Hertfordshire, as well as leading companies in the health sciences industry in the UK and abroad.

-Our dedicated physicists are a huge asset to our research programme, with our MRI physicist acting as consultant for surrounding hospitals and our PET physicist was until recently the honorary secretary of the Institute of Physics and Engineering in Medicine, the professional body for physicists.
+Our in-house clinical scientists are a huge asset to our research programme, with our MRI physicist acting as consultant for surrounding hospitals.

 Medical research boosts survival rates and makes in particular cancer treatment kinder on people diagnosed in the future.
 See some of our research articles below:

 With a brand new, faster Positron Emission Tomography and Computed Tomography (PET-CT) scanner due for installation at the Centre in 2022, Dr Wai-Lup Wong gives insight into the fascinating history of this revolutionary scanning technique which counts our founder, Dr Paul Strickland, as one of its pioneers.

 We support life-changing medical research.
 It boosts survival rates and makes in particular cancer treatment kinder on people diagnosed in the future.
 As an independent charity with no government funding, we rely on the generosity of our supporters to keep our doors open and help us make a difference in the lives of our patients.